Showing posts with label Thi. Janaki Raman. Show all posts

 ‘Is it for this petty matter you took trouble of travelling this distance by train and bus?”

-“Isn’t my duty to undertake that trouble?”
+"Isn't it my duty to undertake that trouble?”

 “You, a fool!
 Had you written me a letter, I would have come there to collect it.
 Why this unwarranted troubled journey?”